 The entire procedure takes as little as 15 minutes, and many of our patients are able to resume their normal activities within 24 hours.

-Breathe Easier With South Florida Sinus and Allergy Center
+Breathe Easier With Florida Sinus & Snoring Specialists

 Are you looking for relief from your sinus issues?
-At South Florida Sinus and Allergy Center, Dr. Mandel provides solutions that are tailor-made for you.
+At Florida Sinus & Snoring Specialists, Dr. Mandel provides solutions that are tailor-made for you.
 Call to request an appointment today at 954-983-1211, or request an appointment online.